tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Crown of Leaves

 Once per level, you may curse another traveler in the woods.
 The cursed victim is doomed to wander the woods until they perish, or until you release them (or until they’re freed by a powerful entity, or find an alternate way to leave like teleporting).
-Cursing people is safe enough in the Queen’s Wood – doing so in any of the other major forests may incur the wrath of the local icon or other great powers.
+Cursing people may incur the wrath of the local heroic figure or other great powers.

 **Quirk:** Sleeps standing up, and sways back and forth gently while sleeping.